movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 playing with and building onto the motor skills you've learnt.
 We will focus on improving your strength-to-weight ratio – especially through re-introducing developmental movements such as crawling and hanging and support you in building robust functional strength.
-Schedule and price of the continuation course will be announced closer to the start.
+Schedule and price of the 6-week continuation course will depend on the number of participants.

-Get in touch on 07936348233 or ivana@movementkitchen.co.uk to find out about the start date and book your spot.
+Get in touch on 07936348233 or ivana@movementkitchen.co.uk to find out about the next start date and book your spot.